Hadleigh, Essex

-Hadleigh is a town and former civil parish, now in the unparished area of Benfleet, in southeast Essex, England, on the A13 between Thundersley, Benfleet and Leigh-on-Sea with a population of 18,300.
-In 1951 the parish had a population of 5,209.
-It has a squared bypass to the north (the A127 'Southend Arterial Road').
+Hadleigh is a town in the borough of Castle Point, in the south-east of Essex, England.
+It lies on the A13 road between Thundersley, Benfleet and Leigh-on-Sea.
+The A127 'Southend Arterial Road' bypasses the town to the north.

 History

-Hadleigh is known for its castle, and the country park to the south of the town centre.
-This gives its name to the local government district of Castle Point, with its extensive views overlooking the Thames Estuary.
+Hadleigh is known for Hadleigh Castle, and the adjoining country park to the south of the town centre.
+The castle's name is referenced in the name of the local government district of Castle Point, along with Canvey Point.
+The castle has extensive views overlooking the Thames Estuary.
 Most of the facing stones were stripped from the castle in the 16th century – the only bits still visible today being high inside the surviving towers and a small section of the 'gate house' – so most of what remains today is the rubble infill that was packed between the outer facing stones.
 Despite this the skeletal remains are pleasing to the eye and have been considered a romantic ruin for a few hundred years.
 John Constable painted Hadleigh Castle in 1829.
 The painting now belongs to the Yale Center for British Art, and is on permanent display in its museum on the Yale campus.

 Based on the previous census, writing in 1848, Samuel Lewis, summarised the facts of its history and economy as follows: